pak11273/dotfiles/README.md

 ## MISC notes

+1. Vim undo history

+   1. Create an undo directory in $HOME/.vim

-1. If you are using version control(eg. github, bitbucket...) then you will need to create an ssh key
+2. If you are using version control(eg. github, bitbucket...) then you will need to create an ssh key

-2. To fix ycm vim you need to do the following:
+3. To fix ycm vim you need to do the following:
    1. sudo apt-get install build-essential cmake
    2. sudo apt-get install python-dev python3-dev
    3. cd ~/.vim/bundle/youcompleteme
    4. ./install.py --clang-completer
-3. Syntastic config:
+4. Syntastic config:

    1. find checkers at https://github.com/vim-syntastic/syntastic/wiki/%28v3.7.0%29---Syntax-Checkers
    2. enable checkers with this line in your .vimrc